[This post was originally published on 3rd Dec 2020. It has been updated on 8th April 2022.]

 - Last 30 days

-Below are the following types of standard reports that can be used for measuring the effectiveness of the campaigns.
+Below are the following types of standard reports that can be used to give a leg up to your Salesforce reporting activities.

 There are many reports under this category, but we will be focusing on the important Email studio reports only: